What’s New With vCloud Availability 4.0-SLA Profiles

 Create a Replication Policy

-You can edit and use the default replication policy that comes with vCAV or you can create a new one based on your requirements.
-Read More
+You can edit and use the default replication policy that comes with vCAV, or you can create custom ones.

-Recently I got chance to work on setting up vCloud Availability 3.x version in my test environment and it was a great learning curve.
-I will share my experience through series of blog posts so that it can help wider audience to understand every nuance’s of this wonderful product.
+Recently, I got the chance to work on setting up the vCloud Availability v3.x in my lab, and it was a great learning curve.
+I will share my experience through a series of blog posts.

-I am not going to write any introduction post on what is vCAV and its architecture.
-Its very well documented Here
+I am not going to write an introduction post on what vCAV is and its architecture.
+It’s very well documented here

-If you have worked on previous version of vCAV (2.0 & 1.5), you might remember it was a pain setting up various appliances.
-With vCAV 3.0, installation & configuration has been simplified drastically.
-No more hanky panky command line stuff.
-Now you just need 2 ova files for setting up cloud and on-prem infrastructure.
+If you have worked on previous versions of vCAV (2.0 & 1.5), you might remember it was a pain setting up various appliances.
+With vCAV 3.0, installation & configuration have been simplified drastically.
+No more hanky-panky command-line stuff.
+You just need a couple of appliances for setting up the cloud and on-prem infrastructure.

-In this post I will cover cloud (service provider) side deployment & configuration steps.
+In this post, I will cover the cloud (service provider) side deployment & configuration steps.

-Below screenshot shows steps of vCAV appliance deployment.
+The screenshot below shows the steps of the vCAV appliance deployment.

 vCloud Availability for Cloud-to-Cloud DR-Part 4: Testing DR Operations

-In last post of this series we paired the two vCloud based cloud instances.
-Now its turn to test the DR capabilities offered by vCAV-C2C.
+In the last post of this series, we paired the two vCloud based cloud instances.
+Now it’s time to test the DR capabilities offered by vCAV-C2C.

 1: Introduction to vCloud Availability for Cloud-to-Cloud DR